Aurad

-Aurad is a town and municipal council in the Bidar district of Kalyana-Karnataka region of the Indian state of Karnataka.
+Aurad is a town and municipal council in the Bidar district of the Kalyana-Karnataka region in Indian state of Karnataka.
 It passes through the National Highway 161A.

-It is 42 kilometres (26 mi) from District Headquarters Bidar.
-The area of Aurad is 1,227.20 km2 having 6 circles, 149 villages and 177 thandas.
+It is 42 km from the district headquarters Bidar.

 Geography

 Aurad is located at 18.25°N 77.43°E. It has an average elevation of 542 m.
 Aurad is 840 km from Bengaluru and 42 km from District Headquarters Bidar.
-The area of Aurad is 1,227.20 km2 having 6 circles, 149 villages and 177 thandas.
+The area of Aurad taluka is 1,227.20 km2 having 6 circles, 149 villages and 177 thandas.
 It is located 542-610 m above sea level.
-Aurad taluka is one of the five talukas of the Bidar District.
-It is bounded by Maharashtra on the North-west, Bhalki taluka on the south and Telangana in the east.
-This is the largest taluka in the district.
+Aurad is the largest of the five talukas in Bidar District.

 River

 Manjra is the tributary of Godavari, which enters into Aurad at Horandi and flows as taluka boundary through Sonal, Kalgapur, Hulsur, Khed, Halalli, Nidoda, Nittur, Babli, Bachepalli.
 Ladha, Koutha(B), Khanapur and at the end it leaves Aurad at Kandgul village.

 Climate

 The climate is generally dry and healthy.
 The average rainfall of the taluka is 840 mm.
 Average number of rainy days are about 51 days.
-Though the climate is dry throughout the year, summer months become very hot and the temperature goes as high as 40-43-degree Celsius.
-The minimum temperature during winter goes as low as 15-10-degree Celsius.
+Though the climate is dry throughout the year, temperatures can become as high as 40-43°C during the summer.
+Temperatures in the town during winter can get as low as 10-15°C.